a-karma/Bogor_Workshop/DAY_4/Session2.md

 >
 > For now we have ran PLINK with default options.
 These parameters values in the detault option were fine tuned for ROH analyses of human genomes.
 Now lets try to run PLINK with more sensible parameters for our species of interest (i.e. babirusa).
 >
-> The command is `plink --homozyg --homozyg-snp 20 --homozyg-kb 10 --homozyg-density 1000 --homozyg-window-snp 20 --homozyg-window-threshold 0.25`.
-Do not forget to add the input VCF file in the `--vcf` argument and add the `--out` argument with a filename of your choice.
-To refer to the output on the tutorial, we will refer to this new PLINK output as `babirusa_workshop_set_PLINK_B`.
+> The command is `plink --homozyg --homozyg-snp 20 --homozyg-kb 10 --homozyg-density 1000 --homozyg-window-snp 20 --homozyg-window-threshold 0.25  --vcf babirusa_workshop_set.vcf.gz --out babirusa_workshop_set_PLINK_B`.
 >
 > To understand what each argument does, read the documentation for `PLINK --homozyg` [here](https://zzz.bwh.harvard.edu/plink/ibdibs.shtml#homo)
 >